DataONEorg/k8s-cluster/authorization/authorization.md

     configure-k8s-service-account.sh slinky dev

-This script will add the new context to the ~/.kube/config-dev file.
+This script will add the new context in two places:

+1. It will be merged with the existing contents of the `~/.kube/config-dev` file.
+This new version of `config-dev` should be gpg-encrypted and pushed to git.
+2. It will also be saved in a `<application-name>-dev.config` file, which contains only the details for that particular context (e.g. `slinky-dev.config`).
+This file is typically not pushed to git, but may be useful for sharing with outside developers who need acess only to that context.

 ## Grant Additional Privileges To The serviceAccount